heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-*4692007258 BC.* A shadow moves from system to system, leaving a trail of dead stars in its wake.
+*4692007258 BC.* A shadow moves from system to system, a trail of dead stars in its wake.

 <p align="center">